Caring for a blocked tear duct in adults

 - Repair of a broken bone in the face

-- Prolonged use of topical medication
+- Lastly, prolonged use of topical medication

-- Recurrent eye infections
+- At first, recurrent eye infections

 - Inflammation or swelling, tenderness and redness of the inside corner of the eye or around the eye and nose.